ebuchman/blog/content/posts/coins-history.md

 [^renovatio]: Spufford, 92-95
 [^everyone-coins]: Spufford, 90
 [^urban-renaissance]: Spufford, 75.
 Spufford doesn't use the term "urban
-    renaissance", but Braudel does in Civilation and Capitalism Vol 1 on pg 510, though he does not explain their cause or make the connection to the Goslar silver.
+    renaissance", but Braudel does in Civilization and Capitalism Vol 1 on pg 510, though he does not explain their cause or make the connection to the Goslar silver.
 [^rents]: Spufford, 90 and 97
 [^kingdoms]: Spufford, 82-83